syedmeesum1/syedmeesum1/README.md

 ## 🚀 Career Summary
 Dynamic and detail-oriented professional with expertise in Web Development, Management, and Digital Marketing.
 Adept at leveraging Agile methodologies and team leadership to drive project success.
 Proficient in WordPress with a keen eye for design and innovation.
 Strong decision-maker with excellent problem-solving skills and a focus on quality assurance and service.

-- 🔭 I’m currently working as a **Lead Front-End & WordPress Developer**.
+- 🔭 I’m currently working as a **Lead Front-End & WordPress Developer & Devops Engineer**.
 - ⚡ Fun fact: I specialize in crafting responsive, high-performance websites and managing secure cloud/VPS infrastructures.

 ## 🛠 Tech Stack